lorepozo/list-routines/index.md

 # list-routines

+**Table of Contents**:
+* TOC
+{:toc}

-This is a dataset for program learning.
+This is an interactive dataset for program learning.
 The routines in this dataset take in one of a number, list of numbers, or list of lists of numbers, and the output is either a Boolean, number, or list of numbers.

 ```
 INPUT:   Num | List<Num> | List<List<Num>>